-A death in the family is hard enough without family members getting into elder law attorney to help you plan your estate..
-The truth is that many can be prevented by asking an
+A death in the family is hard enough without family members getting into disputes over inheritance.
+The truth is that many family inheritance disputes can be prevented by asking an elder law attorney grand rapids mi to help you plan your estate.

 In this blog post, we will go over our tips for how to avoid family inheritance disputes.
 For more information, our Grand Rapids attorneys at Sean Cox Law recommend contacting an estate planning lawyer in your area.

 PLAN YOUR ESTATE IN GOOD PHYSICAL AND MENTAL HEALTH

 Many inheritance disputes start when family members suspect you weren’t in a sound mind while writing your estate plans.
 While we understand that unexpected health complications can prompt people to write a last will and testament or living trust, we recommend you do so before your health is compromised.

 Avoid being swayed by your beneficiaries by hiring a neutral estate planning attorney.
 While there are many DIY options available to make your own estate plan, these often become contested in court for being too vague.
 The best way to protect assets and property is to hire an attorney that doesn’t have any ties to your family.
 For example, don’t hire an attorney that comes highly recommended by one of your beneficiaries.